giuliamasoero/VoWa_Climwin/Report/Report.md

     temp_mean = data_weather$t_daily_mean
   ),
   stat = c("mean"),
+  # statistic to aggregate the weather variable within the window of interest
   func = c("lin", "quad"),
+  # you can test several different functions
-  type = "relative", # the window is relative to the individual range = c(50, 0),
+  type = "relative",
+  # the window is relative to the individual
+  range = c(50, 0),
   # 0 is the date given in bdate, 50 is the number of days before that date
   cinterval = "day",